data61/dataFusion/dataFusion-ner/README.md

 ## Build, Configuration and Running

-This is mostly covered by the top level README, however MITIE has some particular requirements.
+This is mostly covered by the top level README, however MITIE has some particular requirements and we use a local build of CoreNLP to get a bug fix made since the latest 3.8.0 release.

 ## MITIE Requirements